tengssh/latex_basics/README.md

   - `pifont`: for more bullet point styles, more symbols can be found in the [manual](https://ctan.org/pkg/pifont)
   - `blindtext`: generate dummy text
   - `beamer` & `beamerposter`: for presentations & posters
+  - `xcolor`: using named colors, please refer to [manual](https://ctan.joethei.xyz/macros/latex/contrib/xcolor/xcolor.pdf) for more details
+  - `overpic`: picture environment for overlaying figures and annotations, please refer to [manual](https://ctan.org/pkg/overpic) for more details

 ## Examples
 - first_latex ([tex](/examples/1-first_latex.tex), [pdf](/examples/1-first_latex.pdf))